 What is it?

-That territory, even by hot-hatch standards, still demands pretty big spec.
+This is the entry-level ‘real AMG’ and that territory, even when discussing hot-hatches, still demands pretty big spec.
 So the A35 fields a 306bhp engine, a standard seven-speed DCT transmission and four-wheel drive.
-That rubs it firmly up against the Audi S3, Golf R and BMW M240i xDrive.
+That rubs it firmly up against the Audi S3, VW Golf R and BMW M240i.
 It is not, as we’ll see, quite in the A35’s nature to revive the spirit of the lamented Focus RS.

 The base price looks tempting, not just for that mechanical spec but also for the brilliant interior quality.
 But bear in mind this is an A-Class and there’s pretty well zero chance of going on the configurator without clicking the boxes for the signature Imax dash, available in three upgrade states culminating in the world’s biggest and most configurable head-up display.

 You can have it in yellow paint with an optional aerodynamics pack of honking great rear rooftop wing, a bladed diffuser and corner flics at the front.
 It’s actually functional, and my how you’ll be the toast of the trackday pitlane.
 Albeit a bit of laughing stock anywhere where actual mature and tasteful humans gather.
 Or you can do without the aerokit and go stealthy in dark blue or grey.
-It still looks pretty meaningful, stanced down on wide-set wheels that go up to 19-inch.
+Better for the business car park.

 Suspension modifications are far more than cursory too.
 Deep breath… the steering is solid-mounted to the body and has its own ratio; the front wishbones have solid joints not rubber bushes; the front uprights are different, the brakes are big discs and four-piston monobloc calipers from the A45.
 A stamped plate is bolted under the engine to keep the suspension mounts more stiffly located.
 At the back the subframe is solid-mounted rather than bolted through bushes.
 The springs, dampers and anti-roll bars are all specific.